 Currently over 250 schools across Massachusetts have committed to implementing the iDECIDE.
 See the map below to see which schools have committed to responding to substance use infractions in a research-based, supportive, and equitable way; and in a way that addresses the mental health and wellbeing of the student to promote their future success.

 How to Become an iDECIDE Facilitator

-Facilitators will be required to attend a free, one-day training and participate in annual fidelity checks with the iDECIDE team.
+Facilitators will be required to attend a free, one-day training and participate in fidelity checks to maintain their certification.
 If you have questions regarding how to become an iDECIDE facilitator, please feel free to reach out to our team at iDECIDE@mgh.harvard.edu.

 Additional Training Opportunities

 The Department of Mental Health (DMH) in partnership with the Massachusetts School Mental Health Consortium (MASMHC), the International Trauma Center (ITC), Boston Children’s Foundation, and the National Child Traumatic Stress Network (NCTSN) offers: